Nilesh424/NLP_Java/README.md

 # NLP_Java

-Basic techs such as tf-idf, clustering, Inverted indexes, stopword removal.
+Demonstrations of NLP concepts such as tf-idf, clustering, Inverted indexes, Vector Space Model, and stopword removal.